 2. How to schedule eBookings with existing stock

-Tip: Add AWB stock by going to the Tools tab, and then clicking on the AWB’s section.
-Bear in mind that if you do not have AWB stock available when you try to make an eBooking, you will need to add stock, then follow the eBooking process again and choose the scheduling option once the eBooking has been processed.
+Tip: Read this article to learn how to add AWB stock.
+Bear in mind that if you do not have AWB stock available when trying to make an eBooking, you will need to add stock, then follow the eBooking process again, choosing the scheduling option once the eBooking has been processed.

-Important: Make sure that you assign the AWB stock to the same IATA number you use for eBooking.
+Important: Make sure that you assign the AWB stock to the same IATA number you use for the eBooking.

 3. How to add AWBs manually to schedule eBookings

 You can add AWBs individually for scheduled eBookings.
 To do this, select Manual AWB from the list, then click Next.
-On the following page you can enter the manual AWBs one by one.
+On the following page, you can enter the manual AWBs one by one.

 How to set the frequency of your eBookings

-You can choose the frequency to be set Weekly, Every 2 Weeks, Every 3 Weeks and Every 4 Weeks.
+For the days you had previously selected, you can now select the frequency of the bookings.
+You can choose the frequency to be set Weekly, Every 2 Weeks, Every 3 Weeks or Every 4 Weeks.
 Then select the start and finish dates for your schedules.

 If you’re entering AWBs manually, the system will calculate how many manual AWBs to enter to schedule the eBookings.
 Enter the individual AWBs one by one.
+Once you have checked the information, click Next.

 Review and confirm